+Abstract

-Abstract-This work proposes a new architecture, called Global Authentication Scheme for Mobile Ad-hoc Networks (GASMAN), for fully distributed and self-organized authentication.
-In this paper apart from describing all the GASMAN components, special emphasis is placed on proving that it fulfils every requirement of a secure distributed authentication scheme, including limited physical protection of broadcast medium, frequent route changes caused by mobility, lack of structured hierarchy, etc. Furthermore, an extensive analysis through simulation experiments in different scenarios is described and discussed.
+This work proposes a new distributed and self-organized authentication scheme for Mobile Ad-hoc NETworks (MANETs).
+Apart from describing all its components, special emphasis is placed on proving that the proposal fulfils most requirements derived from the special characteristics of MANETs, including limited physical protection of broadcast medium, frequent route changes caused by mobility, and lack of structured hierarchy.
+Interesting conclusions are obtained from an analysis of simulation experiments in different scenarios.

-Keywords.
-Authentication, Access Control, MANETs
+Keywords: Authentication, Access Control, Mobile Ad-hoc Networks, Cryptography